sagarsirbi/expense_tracker/API_README.md

 3. Restart the server with `npm run api-dev` (auto-restarts on changes)
 4. Test changes in the Swagger UI

-Enjoy exploring and testing your Expense Tracker API! 🎉
+Enjoy exploring and testing your Arthiq API! 🎉